stanlysamuel/gensys/README.md

 ```

 **Run Benchmarks**
+The benchmarks are contained in gensys/benchmarks/.
+The GenSys library and helper functions are contained in gensys/gensys/.

 ***Program Repair example***

 The benchmarks are python files that invoke the GenSys API.
-They can be executed as regular python program.
+They can be executed as a regular python program.

 For example, you can run the program Repair example by running: